RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

 with confidence the next time you need it.
 Breaking up this program into a couple of parts is another example of functional decomposition.

+The neatest way to rewrite isInScreen would be with no ``if`` statements at all - see the chapter exercises.

 .. index:: 3n + 1 sequence